 Zacchaeus Kimbrell is absolutely thrilled to be joining the elite Resident Acting Company here at Barter!
 He is a graduate of The University of Alabama, where he earned a Bachelor of Arts in music and a minor in theatre.
 In the summer of 2011, Zacchaeus made his New York City solo debut performing in Carner and Gregor’s Barely Legal Show-Tune Extravaganza (III) at Drom restaurant.
 That same summer, he was a featured performer among Broadway veterans in See.
 ‘Spot.’
 Sing.: An Evening with Broadway Spotted and Friends at The Metropolitan Room in NYC.
 In December of 2011, Zacchaeus was seen as the Innkeeper/Homeless Man understudy in the first ever southeastern national tour of The Forgotten Carols, a Christmas musical produced by Michael Young and directed by Tony Blake.
 Another highlight in his performing career was the opportunity to perform as a spiritual soloist with the National Festival Chorus and University Singers of The University of Alabama at Carnegie Hall in New York City in May of 2010.
 Just one year earlier, in 2009, he won the T. Earle Award for Best Featured Actor for his portrayal of Henrik Egerman in Sondheim’s A Little Night Music with Theatre Tuscaloosa (Tuscaloosa, AL).
 He spent the summer of 2013 serving young audiences as a Barter Player in Mother Goose: The Musical, Cinderella, and The Pied Piper of Hamelin.
 On top of his theatre career, Zacchaeus has been teaching voice for seven years, and has worked with many singers of all different genres of music.
 Visit www.zacchaeuskimbrell.com for more information!
 Follow @zjkimbrell on Twitter!

-Along with his stage work, Nick has also been seen in Spike TV’s “Kill Point” as Leon and in the Emmy-nominated children’s show, “Ask Gilby”as Mr. Nick, the voice of Gilby (an inquisitive Dalmatian puppy), and the lead puppeteer.
-He co-produced and starred in the award-winning independent film, “Will Work for Food.”
-He spent eight years as part of a traveling educational theatre troupe using plays, music, interactive improvisation workshops, puppets, and clowning to educate over a quarter of a million children on issues ranging from healthy lifestyle habits, nutrition, conflict resolution, HIV/AIDS, to communication skills.
-He has also used these same theatrical techniques to help doctors and health professionals improve their communication techniques and bedside manner.
+Nick has been seen in Spike TV’s “Kill Point” and in the Emmy-nominated children’s show, “Ask Gilby”as Mr. Nick, the voice of Gilby, and the lead puppeteer.
+He co-produced and starred in the independent film, “Will Work for Food.”
+He spent eight years as part of a traveling educational theatre troupe, educating over a 250,000 children on issues ranging from healthy lifestyle habits, nutrition, conflict resolution, HIV/AIDS, to communication skills.
+He has also helped doctors and health professionals improve their communication techniques and bedside manner.

-He currently co-hosts Art Speaks heard at 1:00 PM Thursdays on 90.7 WEHC, a weekly radio show from The William King Museum of Art which discusses art, culture, and events in the community.
+He currently co-hosts Art Speaks heard at 1:00 PM Thursdays on 90.7 WEHC, a weekly radio show for The William King Museum of Art.
 He grew up in Weaverville, NC and now resides in Abingdon with his two muses; his wonderful and supportive wife, Carolyn, and their daughter, Calliope.

 Josh Levinson is over-the-moon ecstatic to be joining the Resident Acting Company here at Barter Theatre!
 Previous Barter credits include: Mary Poppins, Curtains, and The Three Musketeers.
 Other favorite regional credits include: Beef & Boards Dinner Theatre, Mason Street Warehouse, Rocky Mountain Repertory Theatre, and the Minnesota and Edinburgh Fringe Festivals.
 A Minnesota-native, Josh graduated from Illinois Wesleyan University in Bloomington with a Bachelor of Fine Arts in Music Theatre.
 For more information on Josh’s acting career, please visit www.jlevinson.net, or instagram/twitter: @jlevlev.